DefinitionThis section has been translated automatically.

-The formation of a compact hyperkeratosis is responsible for the leukoplakic aspect of the mucosal LP.
-The water-retaining horny layer swells, resulting in a milk glass effect.
+The formation of a compact hyperkeratosis is responsible for the leukoplakic aspect of mucosal lichen ruber.
+The water-retaining horny layer swells, resulting in the opalescent milk glass effect.
 The surface becomes intransparent white.

-Some authors delineate oral lichenoid reaction (OLR) as an immunological hypersensitivity reaction clinically and histologically "similar" to lichen planus mucosae, to which a specific trigger can be assigned.
-These include drugs (NSAIDs, antihypertensives, retroviral drugs), contact allergens (dental materials, amalgam, copper, gold, eugenol), which by definition are found up to 1.0 cm from the OLR.
+Some authors delineate oral lichenoid reaction (OLR) as an immunologic hypersensitivity reaction clinically and histologically "similar" to lichen planus mucosae, to which a specific trigger can be assigned.
+These include drugs (NSAIDs, antihypertensives, retroviral drugs), contact allergens (dental materials, amalgam, copper, gold, eugenol), which by definition can be found up to 1.0 cm from the OLR.

-The syndromal occurrence of oral lichen planus, arterial hypertension, and diabetes mellitus is referred to as"Grinspan syndrome".
-The occurrence of squamous cell carcinoma in lesional oral mucosa has been reported (Kökten N et al. 2018)....
+The syndromal occurrence of oral lichen ruber, arterial hypertension and diabetes mellitus is called"Grinspan syndrome".
 The occurrence of squamous cell carcinoma in lesional oral mucosa has been reported (Kökten N et al. 2018).

 LiteratureThis section has been translated automatically.

 - Boyce AE et al (2009) Erosive mucosal lichen planus and secondary epiphora responding to systemic cyclosporine A treatment.
 Australas J Dermatol 50:190-193

 - Corrocher G et al (2008) Comparative effect of tacrolimus 0.1% ointment and clobetasol 0.05% ointment in patients with oral lichen planus.
 J Clin Periodontol 35:244-249